 The following are D versions of command line programs that are on this site.
 Source is included with each of them.

-Based on the Pascal version, it takes an uncompressed/msvc1 AVI and converts it to a 2bit gray scale video that can be played on the Cybiko handheld computer using the StormPlayer video player.
+Based on the Pascal version, it takes an uncompressed/msvc AVI and converts it to a 2bit gray scale video that can be played on the Cybiko handheld computer using the StormPlayer video player.

 Download now!
 (245k zip)

-Takes an uncompressed 24bit AVI and converts it to a 8bit FLI/FLC file which is compatible with VLC.
+Takes an uncompressed/msvc AVI and converts it to an 8bit FLC file which is compatible with VLC.
 (All new!)

-The following is a Windows game created using D:
+The following Windows game was created using D:

 Over in the Test Area, is a Pac-Man type game made using D and the ARSD (simple display) modules created by Adam D. Ruppe.
 It features map loading via CSV and makes use of many other D features that the above utilities do not.